Student Handbook

 Student pictures, both still and video, and names will be printed in school publications, on web sites, and given to local media on occasion.
 Any parent/guardian or student, if over age 18, may request that the student's name or picture not be used for publications or communication media.
 Such requests must be made in writing to the principal of the career center.

-All students are required to complete an emergency form.
+All students are required to complete a Student Information Form.
 This form provides emergency and medical phone numbers, health information, medication and restrictions.

 Accidents or Injuries